 - Plate the pasta in warmed bowls.
 Ladle on the sauce generously; grate on plenty of cheese; sprinkle a little parsley.
 Serve at once.

 This is Nigel’s 295th blog on Gentleman’s Portion.
 The SEARCH function at the top works really well, if you want to look back and see some of his previous stories.
-The link to Gentleman’s Portion: The Cookbook is now live, priced at $9.99 or £9.99.
+The link to Gentleman’s Portion: The Cookbook is now live, well priced at $9.99 or £9.99 and available on Amazon, Apple Books, Barnes & Noble, Google, Kobo and Scribd.

 Categories: Simply food